Marie Edmonds: Honours and awards

 Edmonds was elected a Fellow of the Royal Society (FRS) in 2025.
+She was awarded an Honorary Doctorate from the University of Plymouth in 2025.
 In 2022 she was elected Geochemistry Fellow of the Geochemical Society and European Association of Geochemistry; and in 2021 a Member of the Academia Europaea (MAE).
 She was an AGU College of Fellows Distinguished Lecturer in 2021–2022.
 In 2021 she received the Bigsby Medal of the Geological Society of London 'for eminent services in the field of geology'.
 In 2020 Edmonds was one of three recipients of the Joanne Simpson Medal of the American Geophysical Union, its premier mid-career award, which comes with conferred Fellowship of the American Geophysical Union.
 Edmonds received the Thermo Fisher Scientific VMSG annual Award in 2019.
 In 2019 she gave Daly Lecture of the American Geophysical Union.
 In 2017 she received the Wager Medal of the International Association of Volcanology and Chemistry of the Earth's Interior.
 In 2014, Edmonds received the William Smith Fund of the Geological Society of London.